 Can I come to the Museum just to visit the Shop, without paying the admission fee?

 Yes!
 You may enter our Shop directly from the main lobby, no ticket required.

 What are the Libraries and Archives hours, and do I need an appointment?

 Our Libraries and Archives are currently closed, but you can discover their holdings through our Libraries Online Catalogue and Archives Collections.
 If you have questions about these resources, send us an email, and we’ll do our best to assist you:

 Does my admission to the Museum also give me access to Brooklyn Botanic Garden?

 No. You’ll need to pay a separate admission fee for the Garden.

 How do I get to the Museum by car, bus, or subway?

 By car: From Manhattan: Brooklyn Bridge; continue straight from the bridge about a half mile; left onto Atlantic Avenue for about 1.5 miles; right onto Washington Avenue for about a half mile to Eastern Parkway.
 The Museum is at the intersection of Eastern Parkway and Washington Avenue.
-For the parking lot, proceed on Washington Avenue across Eastern Parkway to the parking entrance, which is on the right off of Washington Avenue (behind the Museum).
+The parking lot has entrances on both Washington Avenue and Eastern Parkway.

 From Westchester, the Bronx, Queens, or Connecticut: Robert F. Kennedy Bridge (Triborough) to Brooklyn-Queens Expressway (BQE); Manhattan Bridge exit to Tillary Street; left onto Flatbush Avenue for about 1.5 miles to Grand Army Plaza; about 2/3 around Plaza; right on Eastern Parkway.
 We’re at the first intersection (Eastern Parkway and Washington Avenue).